lstrazisar/MLG-project/README.md

 - `Solvent`: SMILES string of the solvent molecule
 - `Absorption max (nm)`: Target absorption wavelength
 - `Emission max (nm)`: Target emission wavelength

+An example of such a dataset is our own, on which we trained the models - `data/clean_chromophore_data.csv`.

 ## Usage